GSA-TTS/docker-trestle/README.md

 This script should be given the same list of Component Definitions that were passed to `generate-ssp-markdown`

+### Check Control Status

+The `control-status` script will output a quick report of all of the `Implementation Status` lines for your controls.
+For instance, to report on the status of all controls except those marked as `implemented`:

+`control-status -i implemented`

 ### Final SSP Assembly

 `trestle assemble -n SYSTEM_NAME system-security-plan`

+### Update non-OSCAL SSP files.

+Edit the files within `ssp-markdown` to populate data for the rendered SSP that can't yet be pulled from OSCAL.

+*Hint:* Use [jinja templates](https://oscal-compass.github.io/compliance-trestle/trestle_author_jinja/#custom-jinja-tags) `md_clean_include` and `mdsection_include` to populate content from other existing documents your team is using.

+### Render SSP

+Output the SSP as a markdown file and html file, both within `ssp-render`

+`render-ssp`

 ### Import profile into working space: